JYU-IBA/jibal/README.md

 ![CMake](https://github.com/JYU-IBA/jibal/workflows/CMake/badge.svg)

 The versions that are tagged with a version number are considered semi-stable [releases](https://github.com/JYU-IBA/jibal/releases).
 There is no guarantee of interface compatibility between different versions, at least until a major milestone like v1.0 is reached.
-Any program compiled against Jibal should check for version mismatch between compile time and runtime and explicitly specify which version it is intended to work with.
+Any program compiled against JIBAL should check for version mismatch between compile time and runtime and explicitly specify which version it is intended to work with.
 This is also one reason why the library interface is not documented (just kidding; the real reason is lack of time).

 ## Datafiles